fbpx

 Should I see a chiropractor for my neck pain and dizziness?

 The short answer is yes!
-Chiropractors specialise in diagnosing and relieving pain associated with the spine and surrounding tissues.
+Chiropractors focus in on in diagnosing and relieving pain associated with the spine and surrounding tissues.
 If you’re suffering neck pain, we have a whole article on how chiropractic treatment can help you.
 Depending on your diagnosis and symptoms, there is also a good chance that seeing a chiropractor will help with your dizziness.

 Chiropractic treatment specifically targets trauma and chronic damage to the spine.
 If both your neck pain and dizziness are caused by one of the spinal conditions we’ve already talked about, there is a very good chance that chiropractic treatment will help with both symptoms.